 Few brands can do what Zavi does, and do it so beautifully.
 With an eco-friendly edge and recycled material method, this brand continues to make waves throughout the fashion industry.
 They craft each piece with organic cotton, which reduces water waste, and they don’t rely on chemicals to dye their garments.
 All materials are ethically sourced, and the clothes are tailored to suit everybody.

 If your wardrobe features essential staples and basics, and you want to minimize your ethical footprint, look no further than Cuyana.
 These minimalistic pieces are skillfully created using quality fabrics that emulate the feminine silhouette.
-The purpose of this designer is to build a small and functional wardrobe – one that looks forever in style and unique.
+The purpose of this designer is to build a small and functional wardrobe – one that looks forever in style and is unique.
 What more could you want?

 8. Amour Vert